Who’s going to claim the bragging rights for John Rowley’s Biggest, Baddest Lingcod Competition 2020?

 What if someone catches a lingcod bigger than your’s in the following weeks?
 You are still qualified for the competition!

 Once you’ve qualified, you’re in!
 It does not matter what other anglers catch in the weeks to come.
-Competition Qualification ends on November 30* Biggest, Baddest Lingcod Competition Fish-Off is Saturday, December 14.*
+Competition Qualification ends on November 30* Biggest, Baddest Lingcod Competition is always the 2nd Saturday of December, weather permitting.

 Who can win?
 Every qualifier has an equal chance because everyone starts the December fish-off with a clean slate.
 It all comes down to who reels in the biggest, baddest lingcod on Saturday, December 14.

 Last year David Kiel won $5000 with a 17.8 lb.lingcod.
 In 2016, 13 year old Cody Glynn, a freshman at Righetti High School in Santa Maria, CA, won top prize with a 19.2-pound lingcod.
 His secret trick?
 He bought a glow-in-the-dark jig.

 “This competition is a lot of fun for us.
 The fish-off is a high-tension event, but we all have a blast,” said Denise DeCock, Virg’s Landing owner and sponsor of the $10,000 competition.
 “It’s named after Capt.
 John Rowley, a long-time skipper at Virg’s Landing, who is now retired in Oregon.
 For many decades he promoted and fostered salt-water fishing on the Central Coast.
 He loved this sport and we love it, too!
 I’m happy to continue the tradition of great fishing at Virg’s Landing.”

 The following people have qualified for the 2020 Competition.

 |Mark Brown||Morro Bay, CA||22 lbs|